GLCNI/RPC-node-deployments/additional/README.md

 Must be high grade performant SSDs, however the cost difference is marginal its best to utilize PCIe M2 slots for NVMe if you have them, as the performance vs cost makes more sense.

-Recommended Makes and Models [Here]( https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) _This is for Ethereum Mainnet but is a good reference for reliable brands and models that perform well._
+Recommended Makes and Models [Here]( https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) _(This is for Ethereum Mainnet but is a good reference for reliable brands and models that perform well)_

 ### RAM:
 is a high-speed, short-term storage, applications need space in RAM to operate therefore simultaneous applications will require more RAM space.